AditiKulkarni9/sql-editor/README.md

 ##  Lighthouse Performance

-Google Lighthouse and PageSpeed Insights were used for web performance diagnostics and optimization.
+For page time optimisations I have used Google Lighthouse and PageSpeed Insights web performance diagnostics and optimization.

 **Lighthouse Scores:**